techjay-c/tp/docs/DeveloperGuide.md

 </div>

-### Launch and shutdown
+## Launch and shutdown

-1. Initial launch
+### Initial launch

 1. Download the jar file and copy into an empty folder

-    1. Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
+2. Double-click the jar file.<br>
+   Expected: Shows the GUI with a set of sample patients and dentists.
 The window size may not be optimum.
+It is recommended to use ToothTracker at full screen.

-1. Saving window preferences
+### Saving window preferences

 1. Resize the window to an optimum size.
 Move the window to a different location.
 Close the window.

-    1. Re-launch the app by double-clicking the jar file.<br>
+2. Re-launch ToothTracker by double-clicking the jar file.<br>
        Expected: The most recent window size and location is retained.

-1. _{ more test cases …​ }_
+4. _{ more test cases …​ }_

+## Dentist

+### Adding a Dentist

+Adding a dentist into ToothTracker's Dentist List.

+`add-dentist n/Xander Chua p/98986443 s/Endodontics y/8 `

+Expected Output in the Dentist List: New dentist added into the Dentist List.
+The email and address will contain Default placeholders.

+Expected Output in the Command Output Box: New dentist added message is displayed with the dentist credentials.

+`add-dentist n/Oliver Lim`

+Expected Output in the Command Output Box: Error message for invalid command format, prompting users with correct attributes to include.

+### Listing all Dentists

+Prerequisite: There is at least 1 Dentist stored in ToothTracker `list-dentist`

+Expected Output in the Dentist List.
+All Dentists stored in ToothTracker is displayed.

+Expected Output in the Command Output Box: Listed all Dentist!

+### Edit a Dentist (To be added soon)

-### Deleting a person
+### Deleting a Dentist

-1. Deleting a person while all persons are being shown
+Deleting a dentist while all dentists are being shown

-    1. Prerequisites: List all persons using the `list` command.
-Multiple persons in the list.
+1. Prerequisites: List all dentists using the `list-dentist` command.
+Multiple dentists may be shown in the dentist list.

-    1. Test case: `delete 1`<br>
+2. Test case: `delete-dentist 1`<br>
-       Expected: First contact is deleted from the list.
-Details of the deleted contact shown in the status message.
+   Expected: Dentist with DENTIST_ID 1 is deleted from the dentist list.
+Details of the deleted dentist shown in the status message.
    Timestamp in the status bar is updated.

-    1. Test case: `delete 0`<br>
+3. Test case: `delete-dentist -1`<br>
-       Expected: No person is deleted.
-Error details shown in the status message.
+   Expected: No dentist is deleted.
+Error details shown in the status message for invalid ID provided.
 Status bar remains the same.

-    1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
+4. Other incorrect delete commands to try: `delete-dentist`, `delete-dentist x`, `...` (where x is not a positive integer)<br>
    Expected: Similar to previous.

-1. _{ more test cases …​ }_
+5. _{ more test cases …​ }_

 ### Saving data